Five Good Ideas ®

-In this session, Marina Glogovac, President & CEO of CanadaHelps, shares insights on one of the hottest topics out there right now: digital transformation.
+In this session, Marina Glogovac, President of the Toronto Star and former President & CEO of CanadaHelps, shares insights on one of the hottest topics out there right now: digital transformation.
 With a career spanning nearly three decades in technology and media (including working in the magazine industry during the shift to the internet), she knows the challenges that come from forced disruptions.
 In this session, Marina helps viewers understand what digital transformation actually means, and how to think about and approach this seemingly overwhelming task.

 Five Good Ideas

 - You need the right technology, and integration is important.

 - You need a clearly defined vision and to address four areas: Internal productivity, donor and customer process, culture and roles, and new service and revenue models.

 - Go digital or go dark.
 A sense of urgency and ongoing commitment to digital transformation is critical for future survival and success.

 - CanadaHelps’ Webinars on Digital Fundraising.